andrevier/mydocuments/README.md

-## User authentication with database.
-This example applies user authentication for pre-registered users in the database.
-Each user has documents which can be seen in the moment they are authenticated.

-## To-do list.
+## Notebook app
-[1] Custom login page.
-[2] Register page.
-[3] Create,update, and delete documents.
+This is a note taking app called "My Documents" which an user can create, read, edit, and delete past notes (documents).
+To that end, the frameworks supporting the functions of the app are the Spring boot, Spring data Jpa to manage databases, PostgreSQL as DBMS, Thymeleaf as a template engine, and the Spring Security to protect the app.
+Each user has documents which can be seen in the home page.

-### Comments.
+### Entity-Relationship model
 There are three main entities in this application: user, privilege, and document.
 Those entities are in the folder entities.
 The rules for their relationships are:
 [1] A user has 0 or more privileges;
 [2] Each privilege belongs to one user;